iwmiwaplus/ODR/Partitioned Croplands/README.md

 </div>

 ### Validation dataset
-- 955 (554 irrigated and 401 rainfed) cropland locations
+- 955 (554 irrigated and 401 rainfed) cropland locations.
-- Curated by International Crops Research Institute for the Semi-Arid Tropics (ICRISAT)
+- Curated by International Crops Research Institute for the Semi-Arid Tropics (ICRISAT).
-- From field visits and high-resolution imagery from 2015- 2019
+- From field visits and high-resolution imagery from 2015- 2019.

 ## 3. Methods